bbc/cucumber-slicer/README.md

 ## Why?

-Some test infrastructures, such as Browserstack, run the feature files in parallel.
-If you write Gherkin files in the normal way, you'll have several scenarios per feature, but this means those scenarios are run as a group.
+Many test automation infrastructures, such as [Browserstack](https://www.browserstack.com/) or [Sauce Labs](https://saucelabs.com/), run the feature files in parallel.
+However, if you write Gherkin/cucumber files in the normal way, you'll have several scenarios per feature.
+This means those scenarios are run as a group.
 There are various ways to address this (see [parallel-cucumber](https://github.com/simondean/parallel-cucumber-js), for example).
 The easiest way we found was to just use cucumber in the normal way and split the tests into individual scenarios when we wanted to run them on Browserstack or similar environment.
+We get the benefit of managing feature files in the way we are used to, with scenarios grouped by major feature, while still getting reasonable performance from automated tests.

+You will need to write the scenarios so that they are capable of running in parallel, which is tricky if your tests access a shared database.
+The `@nosplit` tag allows you to run some of your scenarios sequentially.